-The Airline Analyst is a leading airline data platform that allows people to stay on top of their investment portfolio with comprehensive, historical data about airline performance.
-It is a key part of Airfinance Journal, part of the Euromoney Institutional Investor PLC Group.
+The Airline Analyst is a complex airline data product that allows people to stay on top of their investment portfolio with comprehensive, historical data about airline performance.

 Although TAA is a well-established aviation tool and has enjoyed market success for a number of years, design had not previously been a high priority.